-Key Stage One - Geography Subject Content Geographical Skills and Fieldwork Year 1 Year 2 SF3-To be able to follow a simple road map and recognise key landmarks e.g. church.
+Geographical Ski ills and Fieldwork Year 1 Year 2 SF3-To be able to follow a simple road map and recognise key landmarks e.g. church.
 SF4-To make a simple map after visiting a specific area e.g. shops, church, school etc. SF5-To understand the difference between a map and a globe.
 SF6-To use maps, atlases and globes to identify the United Kingdom and its countries.
 SF7-To use simple compass directions (North, South, East and West).
 SF8-To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment.
 SF9-To begin to understand about environmental issues facing the world and discuss what we can do to help.
 SF10-To begin to recognise that everyone has a role in helping to reduce waste.
-SF11-To use the locational and directional terms left, right, below and next to.
+SF11-To use the four points of a compass.
 SF12-To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage.
 SF13-To use aerial photographs and plan perspectives to recognise landmarks.
 SF14To devise a simple map.
 SF15-To use and construct basic symbols in a key.

-National Curriculum KS1 Outcomes:

-To use world maps, atlases and globes to identify the United Kingdom and its countries, as well as the countries, continents and oceans studied at this key stage

-To use simple compass directions (North, South, East and West) and locational and directional language [for example, near and far; left and right], to describe the location of features and routes on a map

-To use aerial photographs and plan perspectives to recognise landmarks and basic human and physical features; devise a simple map; and use and construct basic symbols in a key

-To use simple fieldwork and observational skills to study the geography of their school and its grounds and the key human and physical features of its surrounding environment
+National Curriculum KS1 Outcomes: To use world maps, atlases and globes to identify the United Kingd oceans studied at this key stage To use simple compass directions (North, South, East and West) an left and right], to describe the location of features and routes on To use aerial photographs and plan perspectives to recognise land and use and construct basic symbols in a key To use simple fieldwork and observational skills to study the geography physical features of its surrounding environment nd locational and directional language [for example, near and far; a map marks and basic human and physical features; devise a simple maj